 (breaking of Japanese diplomatic codes) remained largely

-postwar.
-The fact that Japanese diplomatic codes were being read
+classified postwar.
+The fact that Japanese diplomatic codes were

-time of Pearl Harbor became public knowledge in the postwar
+being read at the time of Pearl Harbor became public knowledge in

-Congressional investigations of that disaster.
-A small number of
+the postwar Congressional investigations of that disaster.
+A small

 begin to be revealed until the 1970s.